Whale Watching in the Dominican Republic [2026 Guide]

 Silver Bank is a protected marine sanctuary off the north shore of the Dominican Republic.
 Here, whales congregate without the threat of large ships and other nuisances.
 These pristine waters let conservationists and responsible whale watchers observe whales in their most natural habitat.

-Tips for a Successful and Ethical Whale Watching Experience
+Tips for an Ethical Whale Watching Experience

 Respecting and protecting whales and their habitats during tours is of utmost importance.
 This involves following guidelines established by local marine conservation organizations and ensuring that interactions with whales are non-intrusive.